 Objective four seeks to compare the impact of PFJ on yield of male and female headed household in the study area.
-The tables below shows the mean yield difference for male and female headed household before and after the adoption of the seeds and fertilizer subsidy component of the PFJ programme.
+Table 19 and 20 shows the mean yield difference for male and female headed household before and after the adoption of the seeds and fertilizer subsidy component of the PFJ programme.